PLAYS

 THE HIROSHIMA DAUGHTER

-The play is set in the 1950s.
-ROZ, a crusading journalist, brings horribly scared MIYOSHI, a young Japanese artist, to the U.S. for reconstructive surgery.
-Miyoshi becomes a media darling after Roz introduces her to the nation on the popular television program "My Three Wishes," BROOKS, a former diplomat and Roz’s wartime lover, warns her that Miyoshi puts a face to the consequences of nuclear warfare, raising the ire of Congressman HAWKINS and threatening Roz’s fund-raising efforts to bring over additional young women disfigured by the bomb.
+The play is set in the 1950s America.
+ROZ, a crusading journalist, brings horribly scarred MIYOSHI to the U.S. for reconstructive and plastic surgery.
+Miyoshi with her sumi-e brushpainting becomes a media darling after Roz introduces her to the nation on the popular television program "My Three Wishes."
+BROOKS, a former diplomat and Roz’s wartime lover, warns her that Miyoshi puts a face to the consequences of nuclear warfare, raising the ire of Congressman HAWKINS and threatening Roz’s fund-raising efforts to bring over additional young women disfigured by the bomb.

 ONE GOOD TREE